Blinken appears to be sailing to confirmation as Biden’s secretary of state

 Did he agree that China’s repression of the Uighur minority constituted genocide, as the Trump administration declared Tuesday?
 “That would be my judgment as well,” Blinken replied.

 “We’re on a really good start here,” Graham said.
-“I really just very much appreciate this.’
+“I really just very much appreciate this.”

 Sen. John Barrasso (R-Wyo.), among the few to adopt a confrontational approach, tied Blinken to what he called “the failed foreign policies of the Obama administration,” of which he said Blinken was “an integral part,” including in Iraq, Afghanistan, Syria and Ukraine.